Do you feel like nothing you do changes your experience or circumstances?

 Private pay vs Insurance: I believe in therapy on your terms, not on the terms of an insurance company.

-I can provide a superbill on a monthly basis.
+I can provide a superbill on a monthly basis, but

 I cannot guarantee reimbursement to you from your insurance.

 In sending a superbill to your insurance or using Grow or Alma to access insurance for therapy,

-you are inviting them to examine your work with me - and they may request to view your file.
+you are inviting the insurance co. to examine your work with me - and they may request to view your file.

 Once a superbill is sent in, you have waived some of your rights to privacy.